Ooni to world leaders: Invest in humanity, not nuclear weapons – The Sun Nigeria

 He expressed disgust at world leaders’ penchant for investing whooping amounts of resources on procurement of war weapons which he referred to as items of destruction.

-The monarch declared that the world would be a better place if such resources were invested on archeological and historical researches capable of connecting various nations in the world as one family.
+The monarch said the world would be a better place if such resources were invested on archeological and historical researches capable of connecting various nations in the world as one family.

 He commended them for their commitment to the promotion of the African cultures and traditions.

 “I have always said we are of one family source.
 The Europeans, too, are now corroborating me.
-The French government has been wonderful especially in ensuring that all our artifacts are returned to us in this part of Africa.
-They are working with us on this here in Ile-Ife.
+The French government has been wonderful, especially in ensuring all our artefacts are returned to us in this part of Africa.
+They are working with us on this here, in Ile-Ife.
 They are also working with the Benin kingdom.
-Of course you all know the strong relationship between the Benin Kingdom and we Yoruba people as direct descendants of Oduduwa who pioneered kingship in the world with this sacred throne I currently occupy as the Arole- Oodua and natural head of the Yoruba race world wide,” he added.
+Of course, you all know the strong relationship between the Benin kingdom and we, Yoruba people, as direct descendants of Oduduwa who pioneered kingship in the world with this sacred throne I currently occupy as the Arole-Oodua and natural head of the Yoruba race world wide,” he said.

-Earlier in his address, Ambassador Jerome Pasquierwho in company with the French Consular General, Mrs Lawrence Nonnayrant, and other personalities admitted that the Ife Kingdom occupied a huge place in history.
+Earlier, Pasquierwho in company with the French Consular General, Lawrence Nonnayrant, and other personalities admitted that the Ife kingdom occupied a huge place in history.

-He added that such historical relevance could be a source of economic gain if maximized.
+He said such historical relevance could be a source of economic gain if maximised.

 Leave a Reply